 8.6 Where a programme of study includes one or more periods of industrial/professional training or periods of study/work experience, the student’s performance may also be assessed in these periods and such assessment may contribute to the final assessment.

 8.7 A student who has been awarded credit in a module shall not be permitted to be reassessed in that module with a view to improving their mark, save under the provisions of paragraph 12.1.b below.

 9. Appropriate Engagement With Studies and Assessments

-9.1 Any student failing to engage appropriately with their studies within two weeks of a final academic warning being issued may be withdrawn from the University by the Director of Student and Academic Services or nominee at any stage in the programme.
+9.1 Any Student failing to engage appropriately with their studies within two weeks of a final academic warning being issued may be withdrawn from the University by the Academic Registrar or nominee at any stage in the programme.
 Failure to engage appropriately with studies shall include non-attendance at compulsory learning and teaching events and/or failure to submit assessments without prior consent.

-9.2 Any student failing to engage appropriately with assessments, without prior consent, may be withdrawn from the University by the Director of Student and Academic Services or nominee within 2 weeks of the formal communication of each semester’s module results to students.
-A student will be deemed to have failed to engage with their assessments if they obtain a mark of 10 or below in 50% or more of the modules they have studied in the most recent semester.
+9.2 Any Student failing to engage appropriately with assessments, without prior consent, may be withdrawn from the University by the Academic Registrar or nominee within 2 weeks of the formal communication of each semester’s module results to Students.
+A Student will be deemed to have failed to engage with their assessments if they obtain a mark of 10 or below in 50% or more of the modules they have studied in the most recent semester.